alex3165/react-typescript-starter/README.md

 ## It includes
 - Typescript
 - Webpack
-- Babel
 - Eslint / TSLint with airbnb setup
 - React
 - Redux
 - React-router
 - React-router-redux
-- Immutable
-- Radium
+- Aphrodite
-- Jest for unit testing
+- Jest / ts-jest for unit testing

 ## How to use it